mcandre/harmonica/README.md

 Use `-p` to specify target directory prefix.

-See `harmonica -h` for more detail.
+See `harmonica -h` for more options.

 # ABOUT